-Colombia is undiscovered territory, rapidly emerging from a decade of darkness to become a hidden gem in Latin America's crown.
-From fragrant coffee plantations to secluded beaches, this fascinating country boasts an array of rich, contrasting landscapes just waiting to be explored.
+Colombia is undiscovered territory, rapidly emerging to become a hidden gem in Latin America's crown.
+From fragrant coffee plantations to secluded beaches, this fascinating country has an array of rich, contrasting landscapes – from Andean summits to a beautiful Caribbean coast – just waiting to be explored.

 UNESCO World Heritage-listed and known as the ‘Best Fortified City of the Americas’, the Caribbean jewel of Cartagena lies on Colombia’s northern coast.
 Steeped in Spanish colonial heritage, its pretty plazas, cobbled streets, colourful buildings and ancient forts sit alongside modern shops, buzzing open-air cafés and fusion restaurants.
 If you wish to take home your own piece of Colombia then head to the vibrant Las Bovedas, where you will find handicrafts and folk art shops.
 Take a fun-filled open-air chiva bus ride or indulge in Rumba lessons – this is a city full of character and rhythm.